 At the Boys and Girls Clubs of Greater Halifax, every kid is a kid of privilege.
-Our charity serves more than 3,700 children and youth annually through programs at our six club locations: Dartmouth North, East Dartmouth, Spryfield, Sackville, Cole Harbour, and Humber Park Elementary.
+Our charity serves more than 4,000 children and youth annually through programs at our seven club locations: Dartmouth North, East Dartmouth, Spryfield, Sackville, Cole Harbour, and Humber Park and Admiral Westphal elementary schools.
 Your donation will directly support our programs and locations in the Greater Halifax area.

 Generations of Halifax-area children can say that Boys and Girls Clubs empowered them to pursue successful careers, and enjoy life-changing experiences and academic achievement.